 Toro nagashi with a memorial service and a feeling for peace

-It is said that the beginning of "Toro nagashi" was when the bereaved families and citizens who lost their relatives and acquaintances in the atomic bomb flushed handmade lanterns into the river for the sake of remedy and memorial service.
-Recently, the sight of people from Japan and abroad writing their thoughts on peace has become more prominent.
-Toro nagashi, which has a long history, has become meaningful for both memorial services and peace messages.
-Currently, about 10,000 pieces are washed away from several places in the six rivers.
-Why don't you play "Toro" with your message from Hiroshima wishing for peace?
+It is said that the tradition of "Floating Lanterns" began when bereaved families and local residents who lost relatives and acquaintances in the atomic bombing floated handmade lanterns down the river as a memorial and offering of condolences.
+Recently, it has become common to see visitors from Japan and abroad writing their thoughts on peace on the lanterns.
+With its long history, the lantern floating has come to mean both a memorial service and a message of peace.
+Currently, about 10,000 lanterns are floated down several locations on the six rivers.
+Why not float a lantern with your message of peace from Hiroshima?

 INFORMATION